Hand painted kitchen in Tattenhall Cheshire

 Mark went full time into kitchen painting in 2010.
-To have stayed in this line of work for so long, he has certainly kept his passion for kitchen painting alive, still driven to perfect his craft from one job to the next.
+To have stayed in this line of work for so long, he has certainly kept his passion for kitchen painting alive.
+You only have to talk to him for 5 minutes to understand that he is still driven to perfect his craft from one job to the next.
 Anyone treating kitchen painting as just a job, soon learns there are easier ways to earn a living in decorating!
 The level of preparation and painstaking attention to detail soon wear thin, unless you are completely fixated on improving your techniques and methodology on every job.
 Mark has fine tuned every aspect of his craft, and is always looking for further tweaks.

 Proven trade paints from outside the UK

 Mark has been using waterborne paints since 2010, which was a big year in decorating.
 Why?
 That was the year the EU introduced far-reaching legislation to force the paint industry to cut out oil paint from the marketplace.
-(A slow process!)
+(It has been a slow process!)
 Designer retail paints from Little Greene, Mylands and Farrow and Ball were actually way ahead of the trade at that time.
-As the UK trade brought new formula water based trade paints to market, Mark, like many of us, quickly realised that most home trade brands were playing catch-up with the EU legislation.
+As the UK trade brought new formulated water based trade paints to market, Mark, like many of us, quickly realised that most home trade brands were playing catch-up with the EU legislation.

 Rather than give up on water-based paints, which were inevitably the future, he kept looking for products that met the standards and consistency he required.
 Mark soon gravitated towards Scandinavian furniture paints many of which have a proven track record going back 25 years!
-And for a couple of years now, he has been specifying Benjamin Moore paints, another well tried and tested overseas trade paint range that has only been in the UK for a relatively short time.
-(There is an indepth review of Scuff-X from US company Benjamin Moore, which was used on this kitchen.)
+And for a couple of years now, he has been specifying Benjamin Moore paints.
+They are another well tried and tested overseas trade paint range that has only been in the UK for a relatively short time.
+(There is an indepth review of Scuff-X from US company Benjamin Moore, which Mark used on this kitchen.)